Burgestrand/Hallon/README.markdown

 You have any questions?
 -----------------------
-If you need to discuss issues or feature requests you can use [Hallons issue tracker](http://github.com/Burgestrand/Hallon/issues).
-For *anything* else you have to say or ask I can also be reached via [email (found on GitHub profile)](http://github.com/Burgestrand) or [@burgestrand on twitter](http://twitter.com/Burgestrand).
+I can be reached at my [email (found on GitHub profile)](http://github.com/Burgestrand) or [@burgestrand on twitter](http://twitter.com/Burgestrand).
+I’d be extremely happy to discuss Hallon with you if you have any feedback or thoughts.

-In fact, you can contact me via email or twitter even if it’s about features or issues.
-I’ll probably put them in the issue tracker myself after the discussion ;)
+For issues and feature requests, please use use [Hallons issue tracker](http://github.com/Burgestrand/Hallon/issues).

 This is awesome!
 I want to help!
 --------------------------------